 My father ran his own small business designing, manufacturing and supplying electrical control panels to various companies within the UK and overseas.
 At the age of 11, unfortunately, the business went bust - as happens to quite a few businesses.
 This meant having to move house, move schools - money was tight and the atmosphere was not that great in the household.
 Having gone through this experience, it obviously left an impression.

-A few years ago, I attended a workshop (run by Jacky Sherman of Asentiv) looking at why a person is in business and exploring the type of businesses that I enjoyed working with.
+A few years ago, I attended a workshop (run by Jacky Sherman) looking at why a person is in business and exploring the type of businesses that I enjoyed working with.
 In this session, the seed that was subconsciously planted many years before emerged.
 It became apparent that what was driving me in my endeavours to support small, family-run businesses, is that I didn't want any children associated with the business owners to go through the trauma of a failed business!
 This is why I strive to impact the performance of the businesses I work with; having them be better at what they do - focusing on profitability and cashflow within the business.

 My experience and knowledge of 20 years being employed by someone else and to date, working with 100s of business owners, gives me the confidence and ability to offer business advice, coaching and training when given the opportunity to do so.